 You’re going to want to make a list of all the items that you’re going to cover within your contract.
-This can include information such as the customer’s name and address, the type of function, the venue of the function, how many guests will be present, the amount of tables and chairs, the menu design, the type of food, and much more.
+This can include information such as the customer’s name and address, the type of function, the venue of the function, how many guests will be present, the number of tables and chairs, the catering menu, the type of food, and much more.

 You’re going to have to be clear on just how much your client is going to have to spend when it comes to paying the deposit and the date reservation.
-You’ll have to clearly state in the contract that when the client books on that particular date, you cannot book that date for anyone else should the client wish to cancel the reservation.
+You’ll have to state in the contract that when the client books on that particular date, you cannot book that date for anyone else should the client wish to cancel the reservation.
 This means that you’re going to have to include a statement regarding penalties should the client cancel at the last minute.
-The date reservation deposit is usually 50 percent of the total bill.
-Then you must state in the contract when the final bill is due.
-A lot of catering businesses expect full payment at least a few days away from the scheduled event if it ever exceeds a certain amount.
+The date reservation deposit is generally 50 percent of the total bill.
+Many catering businesses tend to expect full payment a few days ahead of the scheduled event if it ever exceeds a certain amount.